Talise Trevigne

 Biography

-Career highlights for American soprano Talise Trevigne include her celebrated portrayal in the title role Porgy and Bess at The Atlanta Opera; she returned as a TAO Company Principal Artist in Season 2020/21 as Nedda I Pagliacci.
-She joined Cincinnati Symphony for her concert debut with Louis Langree and appeared at Cincinnati Opera in their Gala season opening presenting material from their upcoming production of Castor and Patience in which she soon sings the title role.
-Trevigne played the role of Sunny desert in for Boston Lyric Opera in their exciting new episodic opera series devised for the small screen, curated and directed by James Darrah.
-Previous highlights include her return appearance with CBSO for Tippett’s A Child of our Time in performances in the UK and Germany conducted by Mirga Gražinytė-Tyla.
+Miss Trevigne became a Company Principal Artist at The Atlanta Opera in Season 2020-21 and sang Nedda I Pagliacci and Bess Porgy and Bess.
+She played the role of Sunny desert in for Boston Lyric Opera in their exciting new episodic opera drama devised for the small screen, curated and directed by James Darrah, and made a return appearance with CBSO for Tippett’s A Child of our Time in performances in the UK and Germany conducted by Mirga Gražinytė-Tyla.

-In an earlier season, Trevigne debuted the role of Ma in Missy Mazzoli/Royce Vavrek’s highly lauded Proving Up at Omaha Opera and at Lincoln Centre and went to Madison Opera to sing Nedda.
-At Theater Basel she appeared in the title role Madama Butterfly, and for her rendition of Christopher Rouse’s masterpiece Kabir Padavali with Albany Symphony she was honored with a 2016 Grammy Award nomination in the category Best Solo Classical CD.
-Other roles include Mabel Pirates of Penzance, Julie Showboat, Mimi La Boheme, Jemmy Guillaume Tell, Euridice Orfeo ed Euridice and the title role Manon.
+The artist inaugurated the role of Ma in Missy Mazzoli’s highly lauded Proving Up at Omaha Opera and at Lincoln Centre; at Madison Opera she sang Nedda.
+At Theater Basel she appeared in the title role Madama Butterfly following her enormous success in the role at North Carolina Opera.
+For her recording of Christopher Rouse’s masterpiece Kabir Padavali with Albany Symphony she was honored with a 2016 Grammy Award nomination in the category Best Solo Classical CD.
+She made her Lyric Opera of Chicago debut as Kitty Hart Dead Man Walking.

 Talise Trevigne made her UK stage debut as June Gibbons in the world premiere of Errollyn Wallen's The Silent Twins with Almeida Opera; she originated the title role in the world premiere of Judith Weir's Armida for the BBC.
 In 2007, she won the coveted Royal Philharmonic Society Music Award for her mesmerizing portrayal of Violetta in Graham Vick's La Traviata with Birmingham Opera and sang Gilda Rigoletto at the Dublin International Opera Festival in 2008.
-In her Australian debut, the Trevigne appeared as The Beloved in the world premiere of Liza Lim's The Navigator, directed by Barrie Kosky for the Melbourne International Festival, and she revived the role at the Chekhov International Arts Festival in Moscow and at the Bastille in Paris (December 2009).
+In her Australian debut, the Miss Trevigne appeared as The Beloved in the world premiere of Liza Lim's The Navigator, directed by Barrie Kosky for the Melbourne International Festival, and she revived the role at the Chekhov International Arts Festival in Moscow and at the Bastille in Paris (December 2009).

 In concert, the artist’s appearances include Cantaloube's Chants D'Auvergne, Satie's Socrate, Mahler's Second Symphony and Fourth Symphony, Barber's Prayers of Kierkegaar, Strauss' Vier letzte Lieder and Four Last Songs and Carmina Burana.
 Talise Trevigne studied at the Manhattan School of Music and graduated with her Master’s in Music.
-While still a student, she made her operatic debut under the direction of Julius Rudel as Violetta La Traviata and Zerlina Don Giovanni at the Aspen Music Festival.
+While still a student, she made her operatic d.but under the direction of Julius Rudel as Violetta La Traviata and Zerlina Don Giovanni at the Aspen Music Festival.